Improve your skin with these tips

 An imbalance or lack of certain bacteria in the gut can lead to eczema.
 Lactobacillus Rhamnosus (LGG) probiotic is a highly studied probiotic in those with eczema and supplementing this may be beneficial.
 It can be purchased from pharmacies.
 Lactobacillus Plantarum has also been used successfully in children with eczema.

-Prebiotics are non-digestible dietary fibres that help feed beneficial bacteria in the gut.
+Prebiotics are non-digestible dietary fibres that help feed specific beneficial bacteria in the gut that improve your health.
 There is increasing amounts of research into the importance of prebiotics in your diet and therefore it may be appropriate to include these into your diet.

 Fermented foods such as sauerkraut contain large amounts of beneficial bacteria (such as Lactobacillus Plantarum) and eating these can help to introduce different strains of bacteria into the gut.
 These can be easily made at home, or purchased in health food shops (check that these are unpastuerised to ensure it still contains beneficial bacteria).